 City's Snow Response

-During a snow storm, city crews work around the clock.
-Designated citywide and neighborhood priority routes are cleared first to accommodate fire, medical and police response, as well as transit, school buses and commuter traffic.
-If snowfall is continuous, those arterials may require repeated plowing and sanding before crews can work to clear neighborhood streets.
+During a snow storm, major streets and neighborhood priority routes are cleared first to accommodate fire, medical and police response, as well as transit, school buses and commuter traffic.
+If snowfall is continuous, those arterials may require repeated plowing and sanding before crews can clear neighborhood streets.

 Driving on Ice and Snow